Credit Repair Blog Series: Part 3 – Reducing Your Debts

 This third blog of the Credit Repair Blog Series will focus on reducing your debts.
 Specifically, the attorneys at Orange County bankruptcy attorneys will explore how to use bankruptcy to reduce your debts so that your repayment ability is manageable and realistic.

 A Chapter 7 bankruptcy allows you to wipe out most consumer debts, from credit cards to medical bills.
-By filing this type of bankruptcy, you can simply walk away from most of your bills and not be legally obligated to repay them.
+By filing this type of bankruptcy, you can simply walk away from most of your bills if you receive a discharge.
 This will basically allow you to restart your financial life and save your income.

 When you file for bankruptcy, an “automatic stay” is imposed by the court that prevents your creditors from trying to collect from you.
 This stops actions such as wage garnishments, lawsuits, emptying your bank accounts, or repossession of your home or cars.
 At the conclusion of your case, most of your debts are discharged, or wiped out by the court.
 This would include any debts you have at the date of filing.
-Debts incurred thereafter would not be included in the bankruptcy process.
+Debts incurred thereafter are not dischargeable.

 Chapter 13 Bankruptcy

 As stated earlier, being able to repay your debts generally requires that you receive an increase in income.
 But even with an increase in income, you would still have to deal with mounting interests and late fees on your debts.
 One way to stop the interests and late fees from being tacked onto your accounts is to file a Chapter 13 bankruptcy.
 A Chapter 13 bankruptcy lumps all your debts together and allows you to repay it back based on a court supervised repayment plan, while at the same time preventing any interests and late fees from being added to your debt total.